-Course materials:

-Lecture slides and required readings will be available on Blackboard.
+Course materials: Lecture slides and the list of required readings will be available on Blackboard.
 You may record the audio of lectures.
 Lectures will not be webcast.
 You are responsible for getting notes for any missed lecture.

 Schedule

 (Topics and timing may change)